10 Key React Advantages: Why Choose It for Your Next Project?

 Editing React code has become even easier with developer tools designed as a dev extension in Chrome and Firefox.
 This allows programmers to inspect the React component hierarchies as they appear in the virtual DOM.
 You can also isolate certain parts of your code and edit them accordingly.

-While React JS is primarily seen as a web application library, it has been upgraded so the framework works for developing mobile native applications for both iOS and Android.
-In this case, great app performance is another advantage of React JS.
+While React JS is primarily seen as a web application library, it has been upgraded to support the app development of mobile applications for both iOS and Android.
+Thus, React Native was created.

 Most programmers with a good grasp of JavaScript can learn to React within a few days.
 And in consideration of ReactJS advantages and disadvantages, this one is a game point to JS.
 Its widespread use means you can cast a wider net for your development talent and find more qualified candidates.